-Barely a week later monster storm Maria developed as Irma …this storm also developed by rapid intensification with an increase in wind speed of over 60 mph in one day!
+Barely a week later, monster storm Maria developed as Irma had…this storm also developed by rapid intensification with an increase in wind speed of over 60 mph in one day!
 By the time it hit Dominica, Maria had sustained winds of 160 mph and it caused utter devastation and killed 15 people, then it took aim at Puerto Rico.
 The storm hit the east coast of the island with sustained winds of 155 mph and dumped up to 3 feet of rain in mountainous areas.
 The impact on Puerto Rico is like the combined effect of Harvey in Houston and Irma in Barbuda.
 Maria caused massive destruction on the island.
 The power grid was destroyed leaving all 3.4 million residents without electricity.
-Many people had no running water for days and sewers and cell phone networks were also out.
+Many people had no running water for days, and sewers and cell phone networks were also out.
 Dams were in danger of breaching.
 60,000 homes lost most or all of their roofs and only 392 out of 5000 miles of roads remained open.
 The storm defoliated a large number of trees on the island and led to the loss of 80 percent of the agriculture.
 The total damage is estimated at $90 billion, but that does not include the misery the storm caused humans.
 Diseases spread due to the lack of clean drinking water.
 The water-borne bacterial infection leptospirosis was widespread.
 Overall, the storm directly or indirectly led to as many as 3000 deaths but the true number may never be known, and, years later, the island is still recovering from the storm.